Table of Contents

 What Are the Grooming Requirements for a Dorkie?

 Dachshund Yorkie mix is generally low maintenance.
 If you get an individual with a short, Dachshund-style coat, you only need to brush it two or three times a month.
 If you get a long-haired pup, you’ll need to brush it two or three times a week, and, should they inherit the Yorkie’s hair-growing traits, you’ll need to give your pooch a trim every once in a while.
 Make sure you inspect their floppy ears regularly because those can be breeding grounds for various forms of bacteria.
 Clean them with a cotton ball and a gentle cleaning solution, but don’t use cotton swabs for safety reasons.
 You should brush your dog’s teeth every day, but you can get away with two or three times a week.
+Go through our dog grooming facts and best dog grooming tips for more details.

 |Brushing frequency||Brushes for Poodle Dachshund Mix|